 “Verizon is big on growth and development.
 [The company] gave me an opportunity to really excel once I came into this organization, and by doing that it allowed me to be chosen for Icon [a competition among Verizon employees to demonstrate skills in different sales, retail, business-to-business and customer service scenarios].
 I love what I do.
 Being able to help people is a great payoff and the incentive to keep doing what I’m doing.”
 Felicia Ward – customer service representative, Alpharetta, Georgia.

 4. You won’t just give support -- you’ll receive it, too.

 “It’s very fulfilling, and not only from customers recognizing that you’re helping them.
 There’s lots of support from supervisors, even directors.
 It’s a huge company, but the directors still know everyone.
 It’s nice to have that personal touch -- you don’t feel like a number, but like a family.”
 Sarah Turco – supervisor, Wallingford, Connecticut.

 5. You’ll feel like the smartest person in the world.

 “For all of us, cellphones are so important.
 When they’re not working, it feels like the end of the world.
 It’s really rewarding to be able to help someone get their lifeline restored.”
 Michelle Kitz – customer service coordinator, Elgin, Illinois.

 6. You’ll have a career doing the most rewarding thing: making a difference in people’s lives.

 “I had a customer who was [unfamiliar with technology in general], and he got frustrated as we were troubleshooting his email.
 At the end of the call, he was so grateful to me for showing him patience; later he sent me an email thanking me again.
 It’s a great feeling you get knowing I've satisfied the customer, knowing I made that difference when customers know that I went above and beyond for them.”
-Joanndra S. McCrea – coordinator 1, tech customer service, Greenville, South Carolina.
+Joanndra S. McCrea – supervisor, Greenville, South Carolina.